 I like the backlight feature for when you are working in dark areas and make sure you get a soft case for it as they will get thrown around a lot in a tool bag.

 Once you pick a field to specialize in such as an instrumentation electrician you can then invest in a more advanced multimeter like the Fluke 789 process-meter.
+Being able to simulate 4-20 mA signals, and having a Built-In 24 V Loop Supply is a must-have for any industrial electrician apprentice.

 Having a quality set of insulated pliers and side cutters is the third most used tools in my toolkit.
 They are used to strip wires, cut cables and twist over bare copper strands.
 Make sure they are easy to use and are sharp.
 They will last you a lifetime.
 Needle nose pliers are also handy to reach into small places.